octachrome/piberry/README.md

 ### sine.c, multiply.c, envelope.c
 Implementation of some very basic audio modules, from which simple synthesizers can be built.

+### docs/*
+Notes on what I have learned about baremetal Pi programming so far.

 Thanks
 ------